miguelmota/solidity-idiosyncrasies/README.md

     The helper library [solidity-stringutils](https://github.com/Arachnid/solidity-stringutils) has more string typecasting examples.

-- **Using `var`, the type is only deduced from the first assignment**; so this can be dangerous in certain scenarios where it's initialized to a smaller data type then expected, causing undesired consequences, like the following:
+- **The type is only deduced from the first assignment when using `var`**; so this can be dangerous in certain scenarios where it's initialized to a smaller data type then expected, causing undesired consequences, like the following:

     ```solidity
     contract MyContract {